 Call their Savannah office at (706) 322-1990 today!

-Since we established our firm in 1988, the Savannah personal injury attorneys at Butler Prather LLP have been committed to helping injured people, grieving families, and other victims gain justice for negligence using our sophisticated approach to settlement and litigation.
+Since we established our firm in 1988, the Georgia personal injury attorneys at Butler Prather LLP have been committed to helping injured people, grieving families, and other victims gain justice for negligence using our sophisticated approach to settlement and litigation.

 Our firm believes in holding negligent parties accountable for their actions when they lead to the suffering of others.
 This means we work for fair and full compensation for both the material and the intangible losses a plaintiff suffers in an accident.
 We won’t allow insurance companies to settle claims for pennies on the dollar.
 When Butler Prather LLP becomes involved in a case, our opponents know that we will do whatever is necessary to secure fair compensation for our clients.
 We are a fully equipped law firm with decades of experience and the capacity to take a case to trial.